cuulee/of-barcode-generator/readme.md

 Specific from bwip-js
 * **bcid**: The requested code. *required*
-Look [here](https://github.com/bwipp/postscriptbarcode/wiki/Symbologies-Reference) a reference of the codes that can be generated.
+Look [here](https://github.com/bwipp/postscriptbarcode/wiki/Symbologies-Reference) a reference of which codes can be generated.
 Search the symbol you are interested in, go into the page (Ex: let´s say ```EAN-13``` as example) and search the ```Encoder:``` value (ean13 in this example).
 This value is what we need pass as ```bcid```'s value.

 * **text**: The value to represent. *required*.
 Look at the [reference](https://github.com/bwipp/postscriptbarcode/wiki/Symbologies-Reference) to know what's the format for each symbol.